andrewsully/bank_churn_project/README.md

 This project analyzes **10,000 bank customers** with a baseline churn rate of **20.4%**.
 The analysis employs a three-stage methodology combining exploratory data analysis, survival analysis, and machine learning:

 **Key Findings:**
-- Complaint filing is the strongest churn predictor (99.5% of complainers churn)
+- Complaint filing shows near-perfect correlation with churn (99.5% of complainers churn), but was intentionally excluded from the predictive model as a lagging indicator to enable proactive identification
-- Product count exhibits extreme non-linearity: 2 products is optimal (7.6% churn) while 3-4 products leads to 82-100% churn
+- Product count exhibits extreme non-linearity: 2 products is optimal (7.6% churn, n=4,590) while 3-4 products shows catastrophic churn (82.7% and 100% respectively, n=266 and n=60 with small sample sizes)
-- Age shows strong lifecycle pattern with peak churn at ages 51-60 (56.2% churn rate)
+- Age shows strong lifecycle pattern with peak churn at ages 51-60 (8× higher hazard ratio than young adults)
-- Inactive members churn at nearly twice the rate of active members (26.9% vs 14.3%)
+- Inactive members face 1.88× higher churn risk than active members
 - Germany market has twice the churn rate of France/Spain markets

 **Final Model Performance:**
-- F1 Score: 62.52%
+- F1 Score: 62.5%
-- Accuracy: 85.85%
+- Accuracy: 85.9%
+- Precision: 68.0%
-- Recall: 57.84% (correctly identifies 236 of 408 churners)
+- Recall: 57.8% (correctly identifies 236 of 408 churners on 2,000-sample test set)
-- ROC AUC: 85.85%
+- ROC AUC: 0.858

 ---